kunmishra2599/NTUOSS-VuejsWorkshop/README.md

 ```
 firebase init
 ```
 You'll see some cool text animation and stuff.
+Select Yes and click enter.
+Next, elect Database and Hosting using the spacebar and click enter to move on.
+Using the arrow keys, select the project we created earlier and click enter twice.
+When it asks you for the public directory, type 'dist' and enter.

 Node allows us to package our builds and run them on a HTTP server such as one on Firebase.
 Exit the loop using CTRL+C or Command+C and enter the following command in the terminal
 ```